 - Design or manufacturing defects in truck parts

-- Unsafe truckloads, which can cause trucks to lose control or tip over during travel
+- Unsafe truckloads, which can cause trucks to lose control or rollover

 - Unfamiliarity with routes, which can cause truck drivers to get lost and end up on roads unsafe for large commercial trucks